cemu-project/Cemu/CODING_STYLE.md

 ## About types

-Cemu provides it's own set of basic fixed-width types.
+Cemu provides its own set of basic fixed-width types.
 They are:
 `uint8`, `sint8`, `uint16`, `sint16`, `uint32`, `sint32`, `uint64`, `sint64`.
 Always use these types over something like `uint32_t`.
 Using `size_t` is also acceptable where suitable.
 Avoid C types like `int` or `long`.
 The only exception is when interacting with external libraries which expect these types as parameters.

 ## When and where to put brackets